Capol: Leading Members

+Manor House

 The Reiche Stübe, or "Rich Room", of this manor is visitable in the Metropolitan museum.
 On the floor of the castle the coat of arms of the Capol, a golden arrow on a black shield, is clearly visible.
+He was owner of different castles in Grisons.

+Soldiers/Mercenary

 Many Capols have fought for countries other that Switzerland.
 One family line emigrated to Ulm in Germany in 1637, another to France in 1757.
 Capols were involved in the Battle of Calven (Grisons) 1499, in the battle of Marciano near Siena (Italy) 1554, in the Battle of Ramillies (Belgium) 1706 and Battle of Barrenkopf or Vosges Mountain (France) in First World War 1914.

+Castle Ownerships

 Members of the Capol family owned also many castles in Grisons: Castle "Schlössli" Flims, Castle Untertagstein in Thusis, Castle Ringgenberg, Castle Rietberg and Castle Löwenberg.

+Locations

 The family spread over the world.
-So members of the family live in Germany, France, United States and Philippines.
+So members of the family live in Switzerland, Germany, France, United States, Hong Kong and Philippines.